robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

 Did your container not start up correctly in Step 4?
 Let's look for clues to what happened.

 1. Run `docker container list --all`.
-This will show both running and stopped containers.
+This shows both running and stopped containers.

 2. Note the `CONTAINER ID` and/or the `NAMES` of the failed container.
 We'll need it next.